stjude-rust-labs/fq/README.md

 ### filter

-**fq filter** takes a whitelist of record names and filters a given FASTQ file.
-The result includes only the records in the whitelist.
+**fq filter** takes an allowlist of record names and filters a given FASTQ file.
+The result includes only the records in the allowlist.

 #### Usage

 ```
 fq-filter
-Filters a FASTQ from a whitelist of names
+Filters a FASTQ from an allowlist of names

 USAGE:
     fq filter <src> --names <path>